 1. ‘Do I Love You (Indeed I Do)’ / ‘Sweeter as the Days Go By’ by Frank Wilson

-First up we have what is for some the rarest 45 RPM single of all, with only two copies ever materialising, one of which was sold for over $37,000 in 2009.
+First up, we have what is, for some the rarest 45 RPM single of all, with only two copies ever materializing, one of which was sold for over $37,000 in 2009.
 That is pretty rare by my own standards.
 The sheer fact of there being only two known copies has made this the veritable holy grail of Northern Soul rarities.

 Northern Soul is a music and dance movement that still exists, having originally come about in the North of England in the late 1960s, stemming from the British mod scene of the same era.
 The movement prized a particular style of Black American soul music over all others, those from the mid 60’s more than others, with a heavy beat and fast tempo of 100 bpm or above.

-Frank Wilson himself was much more famous as a producer for the legendary Motown records label, recording band after band for the label which were released to acclaim.
+Frank Wilson himself was much more famous as a producer for the legendary Motown Records label, recording band after band for the label which was released to acclaim.
 This song, thus, marks his first and last foray into being a recording artist himself, something that he obviously chose not to do ever again.